 A Uganda where every young person has the opportunity to reach his/her full potential

-To offer creative learning tools for school dropouts that empowers them to achieve their educational goals through the use of free online resources.
+To offer creative learning tools for school dropouts that empowers them to turn their passions into sustainable careers through the use of ICT, skills development, mentoring and apprenticeship.

 - To be ethical in all undertakings and live by a single standard of truth that is reflected in all that we do and in how we relate with others.